Insulating Oddly-Shaped Windows

 Repair, not replace

-For several reasons, repairing old windows may be more eco-conscious than replacement.
+For several reasons, repairing old windows may be more eco-conscious than replacing them.

-• Older window frames were often made with denser hardwoods, making them more durable and insulating.
+• Older window frames were often manufactured from denser hardwoods, making them more durable and insulating.

 • Replacing windows involves all the energy used in creating the new windows, and the landfill space needed for the old windows.